stampit-org/docs/object-creation.md

 }
 ```

-There is also **methods** object which becomes the new object prototype.
+There is also **methods** object which becomes the new object's prototype.

 ```js
 function Stamp () {